 A Hero to Lift Me Up

-It’s at those points when the search becomes the focus, looking for that story that will inspire me.
-One thing that can pick me up from this downer I’ve been in.
-Something to lift me up from the muck.
+It’s at those points when the search becomes the focus, looking for that story that will inspire me and lift me from the muck.
+It’s the one thing that can pick me up from this downer I’ve been in.

 I’m drawn to stories of women and their struggles.
-Not because they struggle and that makes me feel better; rather I’m so very curious, how they overcome and rebound and say “Screw you!” and do what they want anyway.
+Not because they struggle although that makes me feel better; rather I’m so very curious about how they overcome and rebound and say “Screw you!”

 Be My Own Hero